LNER Class A3 4472 Flying Scotsman

-No. 4472 Flying Scotsman is an LNER Class A3 "Pacific" type steam locomotive built in 1923 for the London and North Eastern Railway (LNER) at Doncaster Works to a design of Nigel Gresley.
-It was employed on long-distance express passenger trains on the East Coast Main Line by LNER and its successors, British Railways' Eastern and North Eastern Regions, notably on The Flying Scotsman service, between London King's Cross and Edinburgh Waverley, after which it was named.
+No. 4472 Flying Scotsman is an LNER Class A3 "Pacific" type steam locomotive built in 1923 for the London and North Eastern Railway (LNER) at Doncaster Works to a design by Sir Nigel Gresley.
+It was employed on long-distance express passenger trains on the East Coast Main Line, notably on the Flying Scotsman service between London King's Cross and Edinburgh Waverley, after which it was named.

-Retired from British Railways in 1963 after covering 2.08 e6mi, Flying Scotsman has been described as the world's most famous steam locomotive.
-It had earned considerable fame in preservation under the ownership of, successively, Alan Pegler, William McAlpine, Tony Marchington, and, since 2004, the National Railway Museum.
-4472 became a flagship locomotive for the LNER, representing the company twice at the British Empire Exhibition and in 1928, hauled the inaugural non-stop Flying Scotsman service.
-It set two world records for steam traction, becoming the first locomotive to reach the officially authenticated speed of 100 mph on 30 November 1934, and setting the longest non-stop run of a steam locomotive of 422 mi on 8 August 1989 while on tour in Australia.
+Serving as a flagship for the LNER, the locomotive represented the company twice at the British Empire Exhibition and hauled the inaugural non-stop service between the two capitals in 1928.
+On 30 November 1934, it became the first steam locomotive to be officially authenticated at a speed of 100 mph.
+Originally built as a Class A1, the locomotive was rebuilt to improved Class A3 specifications in 1947, acquiring its distinctive double chimney and smoke deflectors later in its mainline career under British Railways, the LNER's successor.

+Following its retirement from regular service in 1963 after covering 2.08 e6mi, Flying Scotsman achieved considerable fame in preservation.
+It was saved from being scrapped by a succession of private owners—including Alan Pegler, William McAlpine, and Tony Marchington—and undertook extensive tours of North America (1969–1972) and Australia (1988–1989).
+During the Australian tour, it set a world record for the longest non-stop run by a steam locomotive at 422 mi.

+After periods of financial uncertainty for its owners, Flying Scotsman was acquired by the National Railway Museum in 2004 following a high-profile public fundraising campaign.
+A major decade-long restoration was completed in 2016, after which the locomotive returned to operation on heritage railways and the national mainline, celebrating its centenary in 2023.
+It is widely described by historians and the media as the world's most famous steam locomotive.

 History

 LNER

 In July 1922, the Great Northern Railway (GNR) filed Engine Order No. 297 which gave the green-light for ten Class A1 4-6-2 "Pacific" locomotives to be built at Doncaster Works.
-Designed by Nigel Gresley, the A1s were built to haul mainline and later express passenger trains and following the GNR's absorption into the London and North Eastern Railway (LNER) after the amalgamation of 1923, became a standard design.
+Designed by Nigel Gresley, the A1s were built to haul mainline and later express passenger trains and following the GNR's absorption into the LNER after the amalgamation of 1923, became a standard design.
 Flying Scotsman cost £7,944 to build, and was the first engine delivered to the newly-formed LNER.
 It entered service on 24 February 1923, carrying the GNR number of 1472 as the LNER had not yet decided on a system-wide numbering scheme.
 In February 1924 the locomotive received its name after the LNER's Flying Scotsman express service between London King's Cross and Edinburgh Waverley, and was assigned a new number, 4472.